Experimental design for Partially Observed Markov Decision Processes: Parameter dependence of dynamic program

 \section{Parameter dependence of dynamic program}

 In the discussion above we calculated the dynamic program assuming knowledge of the parameter $\theta$, the very thing we wish to estimate with maximal precision.
-Since the dynamic programs we have considered are run before the experiment is started we generally won't have data to estimate $\theta$.
+Since the dynamic programs we have considered are run before the experiment is started, we generally won't have data to estimate $\theta$.
 Additionally, for the FOFI simulations we have used $\theta$ directly to estimate $x_t$ within the filter to get the appropriate control, but this will not be possible in practice.
 There are a few ways of dealing with this.

 Assuming some prior information one can use a prior for $\theta$ to run the dynamic program.
 To do this, we add one more expectation for $\theta$ at every time step $t$, and then maximize the expected Fisher Information to get the best control.
-This strategy was employed in Lin et al. \cite{FOFI}.
+This strategy was employed in \cite{FOFI}.
+Experiments with controls derived from this policy for both POFI and FOFI are reported in Table~\ref{chemostat} along with those for the methods we propose below.

-The rather obvious deficiency here, for both POFI and FOFI, is that as the experiment runs, we get observations that can be used to improve our prior for $\theta$, and could be used to get better controls, if we could brake the experiment and rerun the dynamic program.
+The rather obvious deficiency with averaging over a prior, for either POFI or FOFI, is that as the experiment runs, we get observations that can be used to improve our prior for $\theta$, and could be used to get better controls, if we could brake the experiment and rerun the dynamic program.